puppetlabs/puppet-docs/source/facter/3.11/fact_overview.md

     * To merge the chunks in any other way, you need to make a call to `aggregate`, which takes a block of code.
     * The block is passed one argument (`chunks`, in the example), which is a hash of chunk name to chunk value for all the chunks in the resolution.

-### Example: Building a structured fact progressively
+#### Examples

-This example builds a new fact, `networking_primary_sha`, by progressively merging two chunks.
+The following example builds a new fact, `networking_primary_sha`, by progressively merging two chunks.
 One chunk encodes each networking interface's MAC address as an encoded base64 value, and the other determines if each interface is the system's primary interface.

 ``` ruby
 require 'digest'